 Turns out that what we were told as children — that looking directly at an eclipse can blind you — is pretty much true.
 Fortunately, we now have options for safe viewing beyond the pinhole projector we lined up as a class to take turns using as children.

-Before getting into those options, it’s important to make clear that sunglasses are never safe for viewing a solar eclipse.
-They do not provide sufficient protection for directly viewing the sun at any time without damaging eyes.
+Before getting into those options, it’s essential to understand that sunglasses are never safe for viewing a solar eclipse.
+They do not provide sufficient protection for directly viewing the sun at any time without damaging the eyes.

 Let’s explore several options for viewing an eclipse safely.

 Even though there are now other options available, this one is still the most accessible.
 The simplest and quickest pinhole projector is made from only two pieces of card or paper.
-There are also quite a few additional DIY projectors you can make as well as other related projection methods available.
-A simple internet search will give plenty of inexpensive options.
+There are also quite a few additional DIY projectors you can create and other related projection methods available.
+But, a simple internet search will give plenty of inexpensive options.

 Just because a lens looks dark doesn’t mean it’s safe for viewing an eclipse.
 In fact, most welding goggles are not safe for eclipse viewing.